TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 linux	/@/boot/vmlinuz-5.19.0-46-generic root=UUID=73ffa900-dca2-47f2-9e0b-f8c1942ef918 ro rootflags=subvol=@  quiet splash $vt_handoff

-Note that there is an "@" at the beginning and "subvol=@" one at the end.
+Note that there is an "@" at the beginning and "subvol=@" at the end.
 These will be handled a little differently.

 We need to change all the @ to @ku.
-So enter @ku in the "Replace" field and click "Replace" The lines should look like this: linux	/@ke/boot/vmlinuz-5.19.0-46-generic root=UUID=73ffa900-dca2-47f2-9e0b-f8c1942ef918 ro rootflags=subvol=@ku  quiet splash $vt_handoff
+So enter @ku in the "Replace" field and click "Replace" The lines should look like this:

+linux	/@ke/boot/vmlinuz-5.19.0-46-generic root=UUID=73ffa900-dca2-47f2-9e0b-f8c1942ef918 ro rootflags=subvol=@ku  quiet splash $vt_handoff

 We are not done.
 The world will end in dragonfire if we don't add a forward slash to all the subvol fields.
 So:

-In the "Find" bar enter "subvol="
+- In the "Find" bar enter "subvol="

-In the "Replace" bar enter "subvol=/" and click Replace
+- In the "Replace" bar enter "subvol=/" and click Replace

 It should look like: